 Internal controls consist of all measures taken by the College to:

-- Promote orderly, efficient, and effective operations consistent with the school’s mission.
+- Promote effective and efficient operations consistent with the mission of the College.

-- Safeguard resources against loss due to waste, mismanagement, errors, abuse, and fraud.
+- Safeguard assets and resources against loss due to waste, mismanagement, errors, abuse, theft, and fraud.

-- Ensure compliance with SUNY, New York State, and Federal laws and regulations.
+- Ensure compliance with the policies and procedures of Purchase College as well as all SUNY, New York State, and Federal laws and regulations.

 - Establish standards of performance detailing the expectations of employees.